 * HealingFactor: Vampires have a very strong one, which makes them NighInvulnerable.

 * TheHecateSisters: The witch's unnamed goddess at one point appears to Diana in a moment of need as a sprightly young huntress, and an elderly ancestor of hers.
-Diana realizes in that instant that ''she'' is the mother aspect in that instant, with the power to nurture and give life.
+Diana realizes in that instant that ''she'' embodies the mother aspect, with the power to nurture and give life.

 * HowDoIShotWeb: Diana has very little control over her witch powers and often finds simple tasks, such as magically lighting a candle, to be beyond her abilities.